- Search The Registry

-One year later, 13 Black congregates gave letters of dismissal and began building a congregation of their own.
+One year later, 13 Black congregates gave letters of dismissal and began building their own congregation.
 They organized the first Black Church of any denomination in the city.
 With very little money, the congregation worshipped for their first seven years in a rented room above an undertaker on Eagle at Niagara.
 In the early 1840s, under Pastor Rev. Sharpe, they made plans and purchased a fitting house of worship on Michigan Street.
 But with no money available to construct a church, Rev. Sharpe traveled to England to raise money, finding little success.

-The congregation remained optimistic, and later, the building served as a stop on the Underground Railroad in the years prior to the American Civil War.
-Fugitive slaves were hidden in the basement of the church before being ferried across the Niagara River to Canada at night.
-As the northern Black communities increased in size, the number of churches and other agencies serving the black communities also increased.
+The congregation remained optimistic, and later, the building served as a stop on the Underground Railroad in the years before the American Civil War.
+Fugitive slaves were hidden in the church's basement before being ferried across the Niagara River to Canada at night.
+As the northern Black communities increased, the number of churches and other agencies serving the black communities also increased.
 In time, other churches and community agencies began to assume some of the functions that the Michigan Street Baptist Church had performed for more than a century.

 The congregation celebrated its final church service on February 24, 1962.
 The following week, its members began holding regular services in the former Humboldt Parkway Methodist Church.
 Throughout the years, the building has always been the home of a Baptist congregation.